atlregional/atltransit.org/pages/fares/transfers.md

 ### <i class="fa fa-check"></i> Does your journey involve MARTA?
 * If so, you may transfer for free to (or from) any regional transit operator (except Streetcar).
-* Regional transit operators include Cobb, Gwinnett County Transit and GRTA Xpress.
+* Regional transit operators include CobbLinc, Gwinnett County Transit and GRTA Xpress.

 ### <i class="fa fa-times"></i> Does your journey involve two different regional/express bus transit operators?
-* Sorry, free transfers directly between Cobb, GCT and GRTA is **not allowed**.
+* Sorry, free transfers directly between CobbLinc, GCT and GRTA is **not allowed**.
 * You must start or end your transit trip on MARTA to qualify for a free transfer.

 {% comment %}